-I also have several chapters that will be coming out in other edited books the next year or two; a chapter on Christian hip hop in southern Africa will be published in You Gon’ Learn Today: The Aesthetics of Christians in Hip Hop; a chapter on Pentecostal engagements with secular youth culture will be published in Strong Religion and Mainstream Culture: Opposition, Negotiation, and Adaptation, and a chapter on religion and serious leisure will be published in Organizational Spiritualities In Neoliberal Times.
+I also have several chapters that will be coming out in other edited books the next year or two; a chapter on Pentecostal engagements with secular youth culture will be published in Strong Religion and Mainstream Culture: Opposition, Negotiation, and Adaptation, a chapter on religion and serious leisure will be published in Organizational Spiritualities In Neoliberal Times, a chapter on Christian hip hop in southern Africa, and an entry in the SAGE Encyclopedia of Sociology of Religion about the work of J. Milton Yinger.

-I am also working on my second monograph, focusing on questions of race and class in contemporary South African Christianity, which I aim to complete by the end of 2019.
+I am also working on my second monograph, focusing on questions of race and class in contemporary South African Christianity, which I aim to complete by mid-2020.

 Abraham, I. (2017) Evangelical Youth Culture: Alternative Music and Extreme Sports Subcultures.
 London and New York: Bloomsbury Academic.